Nursing

 The most recent accreditation decision made by the ACEN Board of Commissioners for the associate degree nursing program is continuing accreditation through 2028.

-NCLEX pass rates:
+NCLEX first time pass rates:

 Program Completion Rates: